thuhcsi/dpss-exp3-VC-BNF/README.md

 3. Download pretrained ASR model from here http://10.103.10.113:8080/pretrained_model/final.pt
 4. Move final.pt to ./pretrained_model/asr_model

-Tips: You can also find all the file mentioned above from https://cloud.tsinghua.edu.cn/d/a30bef6b8d504e46bdb9/
+Tips: You can also find all the files mentioned above from https://cloud.tsinghua.edu.cn/d/a30bef6b8d504e46bdb9/